Vivek-Radadiya50/VeRoLog-Challange-2019/README.md

-# VeRoLog-Challange-2019
+# VeRoLog Solver Challenge 2019: Optimal Routing and Installation
-The VeRoLog Solver Challenge 2019 revolves around an exciting routing problem which combines distribution and subsequent installation of equipment, such as vending machines.
-We challenge you to use your creativity, problem solving and programming skills to find the cheapest solution.
+Welcome to my GitHub project for solving the VeRoLog Solver Challenge 2019!
+This repository contains my approach to tackling an exciting and complex routing problem, which involves the distribution and subsequent installation of equipment, such as vending machines.
+The challenge is to develop an algorithm that minimizes the overall cost, combining my creativity, problem-solving skills, and programming expertise.